Do you want get rich? Invest long-term

-Warren Buffett, one of the richest people in the world, bought his first equities at the age of 11 and continues to buy them even today.
+Warren Buffett, one of the richest people in the world, bought his first stocks at the age of 11 and continues to buy them even today.
 At the same time, he says: "I regret that I did not start investing earlier".
 Buffett's path to wealth is the embodiment of the compound interest principle.
-Up to 99% of his property was earned after his 50th birthday.
+In fact, he earned 99% of his fortune after the age of 50.

 The sooner you start, the more you earn